 This was the best thing I ever did!
 I went from getting the start of PND, then started taking my tablets and it levelled everything out and I could enjoy the time with my son..
 I will be getting them again with my next child.
 L

 The information on these pages has not been evaluated by the TGA.
 The services offered are not clinical, pharmaceutical, or intended to diagnose or treat any condition.
-Families who choose to utilise the services on these pages take full responsibility for using the remedies at their own risk.
+Families who choose to utilise the services on these pages take full responsibility for researching and using the remedies at their own risk.